casssiahaluu/spotify-view/README.md

 `npm start` or `yarn start` to run project and open [http://localhost:3000](http://localhost:3000) to view it in the browser

-`npm test`or `yarn start` to run all tests.
-This project uses Jest to test, for more testing options, just follow the instructions in the terminal (more info in [running tests](https://facebook.github.io/create-react-app/docs/running-tests)
+`npm test`or `yarn test` to run all tests.
+This project uses Jest to test, for more testing options, just follow the instructions in the terminal (more info in [running tests](https://facebook.github.io/create-react-app/docs/running-tests))

 ### Extras Scripts